Eyeglasses: The basics

 Frame styles branded with high profile designer names like Calvin Klein, Jones New York, and Marc Jacobs continue to be in demand.
-And even for youngsters who might ordinarily dread the "nerd" factor of wearing eyeglasses, popular fiction characters like the bespectacled young wizard, Harry Potter, have become role models.
+And even youngsters who might ordinarily dread the "nerd" factor of eyeglasses are enjoying wearing them — thanks to the bespectacled young wizard, Harry Potter, and other real and fictional role models.

-Certain types of eyeglass frames now also are highly flexible, which reduces the possibility of breakage.
-Spring hinges are also flexible.
-These types of frames are ideal for kids' eyeglasses, because of the durability factor.
+Certain types of eyeglass frames are highly flexible, which reduces the possibility of breakage.
+Spring hinges also increase frame durability.
+These types of frames are ideal for kids' eyeglasses and glasses for active wear.

 Eyeglasses have also become quite stylish as fashion accessories, especially among fans of high end designers.
-Many people change their frames in the same way as shoes or handbags, with different colors and styles to match their wardrobes.
+Many people choose frames the same way they choose shoes or handbags — selecting different colors and styles to match their wardrobes.

-Multi-colored inlays, composite materials, designer emblems, and enhancements such as insets of precious stones may also be found in popular frame styles.
+Multi-colored inlays, composite materials, designer emblems, and enhancements such as insets of precious stones also can be found in popular frame styles.

-Rimless styles have become more popular in recent years as an understated way to wear eyeglasses without obvious frames.
-Rimless styles mainly involve attaching plastic or metal temples directly onto the lenses rather than onto a frame.
+Rimless styles offer an understated way to wear eyeglasses without obvious frames.
+In some rimless styles. plastic or metal temples attach directly to the lenses rather than onto a frame "body."

 Women's eyeglasses now are available in playful cat-eye shapes, as well as cutouts with elaborate design elements including swirls and angular patterns.